 The adventure education component is a core part of the program.
 It involves hands-on activities such as hiking, camping and sailing – experiences that can be both physically and mentally demanding.
 It helps the participants experience themselves in a way that is different to their everyday life and enables them to see themselves as capable of setting and achieving stretching goals.
 This perspective is a prerequisite for hope and self-regulation.
 Resilience also comes from the understanding that one can experience failure and setbacks and still keep striving.
 It is this bigger, more expansive, perspective on themselves and the world that is so necessary to navigate life’s challenges.

-The program runs for one school year.
+The program runs for eight weeks.
 Participants are challenged to set personal goals for themselves and, as a team, to develop and implement a community project.
 This adds another element critical to achieving one’s potential – the ability to work with others on something that is bigger than themselves.
 In working toward these goals, participants’ perspectives begin to include others and consider the impact their actions can have on the world.

 But it is not just the long-term goals that are important in the program.
 Participants have to work in the here and now, learn to adapt and consider the consequences of their choices.
 For example, when participants are hiking in the bush, they need to quickly learn how to navigate, how to resolve disputes about which direction the team should go, and how to push through exhaustion to get to the campsite before dark.
 The feedback from their efforts is immediate and they have to adapt based on the consequences of their actions.